automl/pynisher/README.md

 You can use this to ensure that your function doesn't use up more resources than it should.

-#### NOTE
-While technically, it should work on Mac, we experienced test failures and it will be dealt with in a follow up PR.

 ## Usage

 Limit the time a process can take